NicodemusGurion/nicodemusgurion.github.io/studies/spiritual-factors-depression.md

 ---
-title: "Study: Religious and spiritual factors in depression: review and integration of the research"
+title: "Religious and spiritual factors in depression: review and integration of the research"
 layout: page
 excerpt: "60% of studies report less depression and faster remission from depression in those more religious/spiritual or a reduction in depression severity in response to an religious/spiritual intervention."
 ---